 April 29, 2016

-Rebecca Bentzen, Avian Program Coordinator for the Arctic Beringia program co-authors a paper in Movement Ecology about the potential negative effects of tracking songbirds with geolocators tags.
+Rebecca Bentzen, Avian Program Coordinator for the Arctic Beringia program co-authors a paper in Movement Ecology about the potential negative effects of tracking shorebirds with geolocators.

 March 7, 2016